Registering a sole proprietorship in Hong Kong is straightforward, requiring minimal documentation and allowing quick setup.

 Who Should Consider a Sole Proprietorship?

 By understanding the pros and cons of a sole proprietorship, you can make an informed decision about whether it's the right structure for your business goals.
+This setup is ideal for several scenarios:

 Small Businesses